-The Analysis Trace view can display inductions.
+The Analysis Trace view can include inductions.
 Inductions provide supporting evidence for their parent nodes.
+Inductions consist of:

-Inductions consist of a text node, displayed in italics as a child of the trace node, and an induction trace, displayed as a child of the text node (a box surrounds the induction trace).
+- A text node, displayed in italics as a child of the trace node.
+This text node is expanded by default. - An induction trace, displayed as a child of the text node (a box surrounds the induction trace).

 The italics and the box distinguish the induction from a standard subtrace.
+To display the induction reference information for that induction, click it.